 Breakfast and lunch are served in the school cafeteria.
 Students may avail themselves of these services or may bring their own lunches to school.
 Students are not permitted to order food for delivery to the school from outside vendors.
 Students may not leave school property for lunch.
 Failure to comply with this directive may result in suspension from school.
-See exception: 'Off Campus Lunch (Seniors)' Visit the food services website.
+See exception: 'Off Campus Lunch (Seniors)'.
+For more information visit the food services website.